-UUCM is proud to be recognized by the Unitarian Universalist Association (UUA) as a Welcoming Congregation to lesbian, gay, bisexual, transgender, and questioning (LGBTQ) people.
+UUCM is proud to be recognized by the Unitarian Universalist Association (UUA) as a Welcoming Congregation to lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.

 What Does it Mean to be a "Welcoming Congregation"?

-- Include and address the needs of LGBTQ persons at every level of congregational life — in worship, programs, social occasions, and rites of passage — welcoming not only their presence, but the gifts they bring as well.
+As a UUA Welcoming Congregation, UUCM commits to being inclusive and expressive of the concerns of LGBTQ people at every level of congregational life — in worship, in program, and in social occasions — welcoming not only their presence but the unique gifts of their lives as well.